Creating a future vision for tourism together

 Group Nao(and their excellent What Series): www.groupnao.com

-The publication of ‘Wish You Were Here’ – with both a consumer edition and an edition for those working in tourism - are available NOW as e-books and as a print edition from early September 2020.
+The publication of ‘Wish You Were Here Global’ and the Europe edition are available with both a consumer edition and an edition for those working in tourism - are available NOW as e-books and as a print edition.
 They give insights as to the success of 50 of the world’s great destinations.
 It is hoped these books will give inspiration for future travellers and ideas to stimulate fresh thinking for all those involved in tourism and, especially, destination management.